 How to Apply for Financial Aid

 The Free Application for Federal Student Aid (FAFSA) is a tool administered by the U.S. Department of Education to determine the financial aid eligibility for students.
-The FAFSA for the 2023-24 academic year will be available starting October 1, 2022.

 Create an FSA ID